sapphirecat/devproxy/README.md

 server (or comment said redirection back out) is tedious, invisible, and requires frequent privilege escalations.

-With FoxyProxy, switching the browser between truth and lie is improved in all
+With the proxy switcher, switching the browser between truth and lie is improved in all
 respects: a fast user-level action with a status indicator.
 All that you need is a proxy to transparently connect the staging backend when a production URL is requested… and that proxy is devproxy.